 Frequently Asked Questions

-Tuition at Timothy Christian is among the lowest in Iowa for Christian schools!
-We tell all potential families that we refuse to let finances get in the way, if they believe Timothy is the right choice for their family.
-With scholarships, payment plans, and other financial aid options available – Timothy can be affordable even if your budget is tight.
+Tuition at Timothy Christian is among the lowest in Iowa for Christian schools.
+With STO scholarships, tuition grants, payment plans, and other financial aid options available – Timothy can be affordable even if your budget is tight.

 Aren't we called to be "shining lights" in our community?
-Why should I take my child out of their public school where they can be a witness?
+Why should I take my child out of their public school where he/she can be a witness?

 We believe we are to spread the word of God through our communities, but we also believe in preparing and equipping students to be able to share their faith!
 Children in elementary and middle school are particularly vulnerable, and we want to fill them with as much truth as possible before sending them back into their communities!
 Children who attend Timothy Christian develop a boldness to be lights in the world.
 Even shy students will often ask to pray out loud.
 These students will reach the world.